The Monadic Theory of Toric Words: Applications

 A \emph{Pisot–Vijayaraghavan number}, also called a \emph{Pisot number}, is a real algebraic integer greater than $1$ whose Galois conjugates all have absolute value less than 1.
 A \emph{Pisot} substitution $\tau \colon \Sigma^* \to \Sigma^*$ has the property that the incidence matrix $M_\tau$ of $\tau$ has a single real dominant eigenvalue that is a Pisot number.
 A morphic word generated by a Pisot substitution is called a \emph{Pisot word}.
 The Fibonacci and Tribonacci words we encountered are both Pisot words that also belong to $\Tcal_O$.
 The Fibonacci word is the coding of a rotation with respect to two interval subsets of $\torus$, whereas the Tribonacci word is the coding of $\seq{\Gamma^n}$, where $\Gamma = (e^{\im \frac{2\pi}{x}}, e^{\im \frac{2\pi}{x^2}})$ and $x \approx 1.839$ is the largest root of the polynomial $x^3-x^2-x-1$, with respect to $\Scal =\{S_1,S_2,S_3\}$ with fractal boundaries (see \Cref{sec-morphic}).

 To state the Pisot conjecture, we first need a few definitions.
 The \emph{language} $\Lcal(\alpha)$ of $\alpha \in \Sigma^\omega$ is the set of all factors of $\alpha$.
 Recall that a substitution $\tau\colon\Sigma^*\to \Sigma^*$ is primitive if there exists $k \in \nat$ such that starting from any letter $a$, $\tau^k(a)$ contains all possible letters.
 Further recall that a fixed point of a primitive substitution is strongly and effectively almost-periodic.
 A substitution $\tau$ is \emph{unimodular} if $\det(M_\tau) = \pm 1$.
-Finally, $\tau$ is irreducible if the characteristic polynomial of $M_\tau$ is irreducible.
-The \textbf{Pisot conjecture} states that if $\alpha$ is a fixed point of a unimodular, primitive and irreducible Pisot substitution over a $k$-letter alphabet, then there exists a word $\beta$ with the following properties. \begin{itemize} \item[(a)] $\Lcal(\beta) = \Lcal(\alpha)$, and \item[(b)] $\beta$ is the toric word generated by $(\Gamma, \Scal)$ where $\Gamma \in \torus^{k-1}$ and each set in $\Scal$ is open. \end{itemize} Statement~(b) implies $\beta \in \Tcal_{O}$.
+Finally, $\tau$ is \emph{irreducible} if the characteristic polynomial of $M_\tau$ is irreducible.
+Now we are ready to state the Pisot conjecture. \begin{conjecture}[Pisot conjecture] If $\alpha$ is a fixed point of a unimodular, primitive and irreducible Pisot substitution over a $k$-letter alphabet, then there exists a word $\beta$ with the following properties. \begin{itemize} \item[(a)] $\Lcal(\beta) = \Lcal(\alpha)$, and \item[(b)] $\beta$ is the toric word generated by some $(\Gamma, \Scal)$ where $\Gamma \in \torus^{k-1}$ and each set in $\Scal$ is open. \end{itemize} \end{conjecture} Statement~(b) implies $\beta \in \Tcal_{O}$.
 Note that by~(a), the word $\beta$ is also strongly and effectively almost-periodic.
 The Pisot conjecture is widely believed to be true but has only been proven for $k = 2$; see \cite{akiyama-pisot} for a detailed account.